 The Admissions Policy for 2022-23 has been agreed by the Governing Body as is available to download.
 Please click on the following link -Holy Trinity Admissions-Policy 2022-23

 If you are refused admission, you can appeal.
-Please click to download a copy of our Appeals Timetable here (for the 2020-21 academic year).
-Holy-Trinity-Academy-Appeals-Timetable-2020-21
+Please click to download a copy of our Appeals Timetable here - Holy Trinity Academy Appeals Timetable 2021-22

 The local authority have produced the following guidance A parent's guide to school admission appeals